 Dresses (and tuxedos):

 Women will need to purchase a dress specifically for performing with the University Chorus.
 The dress costs about what a textbook costs, and you'll use the same dress every term you sing in the group.
 You should order your dress at least six weeks before the performance (you will not be allowed onstage with us if you don't have a dress).
-The company producing the dress has changed (it's called a "Marsha" dress); please contact Emily, the alto section leader below, for information about ordering.
+The company producing the dress has changed (it's called a "Laurel" dress); it can be ordered through the link.

 Men: if you don't have a tuxedo, the company the dress links to sells decent, inexpensive tuxedos, including complete tuxedo packages.
 Concert dress for men is a black tuxedo, white dress shirt, black bow tie, black socks and black dress shoes.